jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

 *ic* -- tutorial using input capture to measure pulsewidth and/or frequency of B1 presses ?????

-*ext_timer* -- tutorial using timer with external trigger input to count the edges from a pin, *e.g.* count bounces on user button **B1** presses during a short window (15-25ms)
+*ext_timer* -- a new tutorial using timer with external trigger input to count the edges from a pin, *e.g.* count bounces on user button **B1** presses during a short window (15-25ms)